zzhangjii/learning-library/workshops/on-prem-wls-to-accs/Intro-Instructor-Led.md

 ## WLS On-Prem to ACCS Workshop

 This Oracle Public Cloud DevOps WLS On-Prem to ACCS Workshop will walk you through o understand the movement on a Java EE application from their on-prem WLS deployment to Oracle's Cloud, during which you will create and deploy Jave EE war files.
-During this workshop you will take on the role of 2 personae.
-As the first persona - DevOps Manager - you will create the projects, add tasks and features to be worked on, and assign tasks to developers.
-The Project Manager will then start the initial sprint.
-The Java Developer persona will develop a new twitter feed service that will allow for retrieval and filtering of twitter data.
-The Deployment Engineer persona will deploy a new Twitter Feed UI that will display the twitter data to allow for analysis.
+You will take on 2 Personas during the workshop.
+The DevOps Manager Persona will add new features and keep the system stable, fast and available.
+The DevOps Manager will involve integrating development, testing, deployment and release cycle in twitter feed service and alpha product catalog.
+The Infrastructure person persona will extract Alpha Product Catalog war file and import into the WebLogic Server.
 During the workshop, you will get exposure to Oracle Developer Cloud Service and Oracle Application Container Cloud Service.
+Also, you will have option to familiar with Java Cloud Service and AppToCloud tool.

 ## Workshop Details